What is Help to Buy?

 How it works

-This scheme gives new home buyers a breathing space of five years before interest is payable on the equity loan.
-Interest fees start at 1.75% and rise each year in April by the Consumer Prices Index (CPI) plus 2%.
+After the first five years, interest fees start at 1.75% on the Help to Buy loan and rise each year in April by the Consumer Prices Index (CPI) plus 2%.
 In addition, a monthly management fee of £1 is payable for the life of the equity loan.

 Take a look at our Mortgage Calculator to work out your monthly payment, just click on the button below:Mortgage Calculator